 If any person feels that their rights under the non-discrimination statement may have been potentially violated, they may contact the Office of Civil Rights (OCR) with or without working with NUNM to correct the issue.
 Information regarding OCR complaints can be found on their website.

-The College provides educational programming that works towards the prevention of sexual and other types of violence, discrimination and harassment.
+The university provides educational programming that works towards the prevention of sexual and other types of violence, discrimination and harassment.

 Title IX Compliance Statement